 V: WAIVER

-[This was originally posted by Ian]

 By entering any tournament, players agree that the venue, ACA and tournament organizers cannot guarantee that they will not as a result become infected with COVID-19.
 Entrants further certify that during the 14-day period before the tournament, they have not experienced any symptoms associated with COVID-19, which include fever, cough, or shortness of breath, or had close or direct contact with anyone who is either confirmed or suspected of having COVID-19.